Smith Point Bridge: History

-The bridge derives its name from Smith Point which is a peninsula on the Long Island mainland sticking into Bellport Bay which in turn was named for William "Tangier" Smith who in the 17th century owned 50 miles of ocean front property in the Manor St. George.
+The bridge derives its name from Smith Point, a peninsula on the Long Island mainland extending into Bellport Bay.
+Smith Point was in turn named for William "Tangier" Smith, who in the 17th century owned 50 miles of ocean front property in Manor St. George.

 In 1916, Fredrick J. Quimby paid for construction of the first Tangier Bridge at Smith Point.
 It was a wooden footbridge with an engine driven drawbridge.
 It replaced boat access to Tangier Manor and Quimby's oceanfront development, intended to be a resort town to compete with Atlantic City.
 Early in 1917, 200 feet in the center of the bridge, including the bascule draw and all its machinery, was destroyed by an ice jam.
 Subsequent winter storms continued to ravage the remains of the bridge.
 The few subsequent wooden bridges built to varying degrees of stability over the years were all destroyed by winter ice floes.

 In 1926, caravans of camels and horses passed over the bridge for the filming of The Son of the Sheik starring Rudolf Valentino and Vilma Banky.

 The last wooden footbridge washed away in 1927, and no new bridges were constructed for another 32 years.

 In summer 1955, the Shirley-Mastic Chamber of Commerce broke ground and invited 12,000 people to initiate the building of the new Smith Point Bridge to Fire Island.
 The bridge opened on July 4, 1959.
-The bridge that spans one-quarter mile represented the first step by Suffolk County to preserve 810 miles of shore frontage for public purposes.
+The bridge that spans one-quarter-mile represented the first step by Suffolk County to preserve 810 miles of shore frontage for public purposes.
 The bridge project was the development of Smith Point County Park, with a beach frontage of 6,000 feet along the eastern side of Fire Island Barrier Island on Atlantic Ocean.
 The park includes bathing and camping facilities.
 The entire structure was built on concrete piles, with a reinforced concrete roadway laid on a steel beam superstructure.